simthera/bluegrass/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+The assessment took approximately 13 hours/days to complete.
+The most challenging part was ensuring that the bottom tab navigation displayed correctly across all screens, as well as debugging the custom fonts to apply correctly in different typography variants.
+Additionally, handling the cart context provider so that it worked seamlessly across the app required some adjustments.
+Despite these challenges, the overall development process was smooth, and the final implementation closely matched the provided design.